-Sanger claimed that “Anyone who knows anything about either birth control or abortion knows that scientific birth control methods would do away with abortions which occur in appalling numbers in America every year.”[xcvii]
-She also said that “A knowledge of Birth Control, which is denied to the women of Austria, would, of course, wipe out the practice of abortion.”[xcviii]
+Sanger claimed, “Anyone who knows anything about either birth control or abortion knows that scientific birth control methods would do away with abortions which occur in appalling numbers in America every year.”[xcvii]
+She also said that “a knowledge of Birth Control, which is denied to the women of Austria, would, of course, wipe out the practice of abortion.”[xcviii]

 But long experience has shown us that no country has legalized abortion without first “softening up” society with years of contraception, which frequently fails and leads to an inevitable demand for illegal abortion.
 Of course, the pro-abortionists, who caused the problem in the first place, then demand the “solution” of legalized abortion.

 We have witnessed the Culture of Death manufacturing one crisis after another in order to pave the way for social change.
-This tactic was effective nearly a century ago, as writers for The Birth Control Review grossly exaggerated the numbers of abortions taking place in the United States.
-Alexander M. Campbell predicted that “The increase of criminal abortion, which may be conservatively estimated at two million a year in America, would be materially reduced if contraceptive measures were scientifically administered.”[cvi]
+This tactic was effective nearly a century ago, as writers for the Birth Control Review grossly exaggerated the numbers of abortions taking place in the United States.
+Alexander M. Campbell predicted, “The increase of criminal abortion, which may be conservatively estimated at two million a year in America, would be materially reduced if contraceptive measures were scientifically administered.”[cvi]

 History has shown us how the “birth control does away with abortion” prediction has fared.
 The United States has been saturated by every kind of birth control for half a century, and we have suffered nearly sixty million abortions.
 According to the Guttmacher Institute, there are two million contraceptive failures each year, and nearly two-thirds of women getting abortions were using contraception when they got pregnant.[cx]

 In 1920, the self-described “expert upon the population situation” R.C.
-Martens predicted that
+Martens predicted: